sciadopitys/CrysFormer_model_completion/README.md

   <img src="./images/4KT6_2.pd_131_start_4.png" alt="Model prediction compared with ground truth and partial structure atomic coordinates on a test set example"/>
 </p>

-## Dataset Generation
-In the ground_truth directory, extract the files from https://doi.org/10.5281/zenodo.15498745 into the 2_pdb directory.
-Then run the step3_mpi.sh, step4_mpi.sh,..., step9_mpi.sh scripts (4/5, 6/7, and 8/9 can be run in parallel).
-Steps 3, 4, and 5 require that the ccp4 program suite is installed; source the path to the installed version of ccp4 in the third line in each of these scripts.
-This will populate the patterson_scaled and electron_density_scaled directories.
-Similarly, in the partial_structure directory, extract the files from https://doi.org/10.5281/zenodo.15498821 into 2_pdb, and then run the scripts for steps 3, 5, 7, and 9.
-This will populate the ps_alphafold_randdrop directory.
-These fragments are derived from entries in the [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) / (with fragments extracted, residues renumbered, B-factors reset and residues aligned to their corresponding ground truth fragments).

 ## Dependencies
 Dataset Generation: